Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 "127.0.0.1"
 ```
 Otherwise streamerbot will misinterpret it as double value.
 If the issues can not be solved this way, feel free to contact me in discord.
 See below.

+With the usage of whitelist or blacklist, make sure to only switch to scenes that are valid for running.
+Otherwise you will not automatically switch back!

 ## Author